Learn more about cookies

 Below you can see in more detail which cookies we use.
 You can choose which cookies you accept and then press Save and Close.
 You can change your cookie settings at any time.
 Read more about our cookie policies.

 The essential search service cookies enable the use of search services and search results.
 These cookies cannot be disabled by the user.

 We use non-essential cookies to collect site visitor statistics and analyse data.
 Our goal is to develop the quality and content of our website from the perspective of visitors.

 Direct link to content

 The Finnish Parliament is one of the most open in the world.
 Parliament strives to serve the media actively and to create good working conditions for the media.

 Foreign journalists are subject to general rules concerning visitors, according to which a visitor may not move about in Parliament's facilities without an accompanying person.
-The accompanying person can be an interviewee or a person authorized by him/her, such as an MP's personal assistant, or an employee of the Parliament Information Office.
+The accompanying person can be an interviewee or a person authorized by him/her, such as an MP's personal assistant, or an employee of the Parliament Communications.

-The Plenary Hall is the working space of Members of Parliament, and the media can follow, film and take photos of plenary sessions and question times from the balcony (3rd floor).
+The Plenary Hall is the working space of Members of Parliament, and the media can follow, film and take photos of plenary sessions and question times from the press gallery (3rd floor).
 The Parliament Cafeteria and Hall of State are the other key areas for media work in the Parliament Building.
 In addition, events of interest to the media are held in Arkadia Hall in the Parliament Building (4th floor), in the press room located in the north wing (B wing) and in the embassy reception area and auditorium in the south wing (A wing).